h4hassanali/NomadsTechPython/README.md

   a README.md file.
 The code should be in a branch called code.
 Create a PR into main branch from code branch.

-  Status : working on requested changes
+  Status : Suggested Changes has been completed, waiting for review.